 Waterfall views on mountain path

-Just 0.3 miles from the trailhead, hikers will reach a junction that meets up with “100 Classic Hike of Washington” Lake Ingalls.
+Just 0.3 miles from the trailhead, hikers will reach a junction that meets up with the “100 Classic Hikes of Washington” Lake Ingalls.
 Take the trail to the left to remain on the Esmeralda Basin Trail.

 During the larch season, the trailhead to Lake Ingalls can be backed up with cars even before dawn.
 If you’re open to extending your hike to Lake Ingalls, which is already 9.0 miles, parking at Esmeralda Basin provides better views than walking past a line of cars.